Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.8.
 Write a function that gets three integers and returns maximum 14.9.
-Write a function that gets three integers and returns minimum
+Write a function that gets three integers and returns minimum 14.10.
+Write a function that gets three integers and returns median